steambird1/mindustry-c/README.md

 ## Special Grammar

+### Specialized for Mindustry

 - Use `auto device conveyor1;` to register a connected device (**`auto` is essential**).
 - Use `(volatile int*)` (or similar) to force to transmit registry variables to some functions (reserved for builtin calls).
 - Function pointers must have a `typedef` declared.

+### Different from C/C++

+- Initializer lists should be unwrapped (or, an initializer list will be considered a preprocessed pointer literal).
+- Structs delivered in parameters are **by reference instead of by value** (given that it can be costly to copy anything in Mindustry).